SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 - Git is a Key-Value pair (Key=commit-id, Value=content)
 - If you want the information about the commit-id then "git cat-file <commit_id> -p"

-### Protection rule in Git for main branch
+### Protection rule in Git for main (or) master branch
 - In Settings ---> Branches --> Add branch protection rule here, we have many rules but we choose according to the project, as of now we are selecting only few among them as a minimum protection to the main branch.
 - One is "Pull request" and another one is "Require approvals" (should be morethan 1)
-- We have another rule also in protection rule that is "Require linear history" then we can only use "rebase" option, not "git merge & commit" or "squash" options.
+- We have another rule also in protection rule that is "Require linear history" when we select this, we can only use "rebase" option, not "git merge & commit" or "squash" options.
 - We also have another rule that is "Dismiss stale pull request approvals when new commits are pushed" When this setting is enabled, if someone approves a pull request (PR) and then new commits are pushed to that PR, the existing approvals are removed (dismissed).
 This ensures that the code which was approved is still valid